SPINE: Online Semantic Planning for Missions with Incomplete Natural Language Specifications in Unstructured Environments

 The GRASP Lab, University of Pennsylvania

-SPINE takes a mission given in natural language, reasons about implied tasks, and plans online while reacting to perception updates.
+SPINE takes a mission given in natural language, reasons about implied tasks, and refines its plan online as it actively updates its map.

 Abstract